jshholland/inv.alid.pw/index.md

 # Josh Holland {.page-header}

 <div class="lead">
-Former student of Mathematics at Keble College, Oxford, currently working for [Sirius Corporation] in Surrey.
+PhD student in Computer Science at the University of Southampton.
 </div>

 <div class="row">